-Configure a remote interpreter using SSH
+Configure an interpreter using SSH

 A ssh server should run on a remote host, since PyCharm runs remote interpreter via ssh-session.

 If you want to copy your sources to a remote computer, create a deployment configuration, as described in the section Creating a Remote Server Configuration.